junh1024/junh1024-Documents/Anime/Anime Recommendations.md

 ## Comedy
 - **Haganai**: Kodaka and Yozora by start the Neighbor's Club for people without friends.
 As members join, it turns out there's a reason that these people don't have many friends.
 - **Chuunibyou**: Yuuta Togashi though he'd left his past behind, but along comes Rikka Takanashi.
 She still fights in a realm of darkness, while other people go about their lives, often with hilarious results.
 But reality & romance are calling, and they must face it.
 - **Shirokuma Cafe**: Join Panda and the gang as they go about their daily lives.
 Every day is full of laughter.
+Crunchyroll.
-- Hitoribocchi no OO Seikatsu.
-The road to befriending the whole class isn't without its hurdles, Especially if you have social anxiety.
+- **Hitoribocchi no OO Seikatsu**: The road to befriending the whole class isn't without its hurdles, Especially if you have social anxiety.
 Join Bocchi and her friends (when she makes them) in her OO school life.
 - **Working!!**: Souta Takanashi is invited by Popura Taneshima to work at the Wagnaria family restaurant.
 It turns out that most of the workers are at least as quirky as he is, from the ever-scheming Satou, to highly-talkative Yachiyo.
 - **Comedy with romantic undertones**: Kaguya-sama,.
 School rumble
 - **Toradora**: Ryuuji is a gentle student, but often falls on the wrong side of things due to his looks.
 One day, Ryuuji bumps into the imfamous Taiga.
 Ryuuji reveals he has a crush on Minori, while Taiga actally has a crush on Yuusaku aka Ryuuji's mate.
 How will this romcom unfold?
+Amazon.
+Netflix.
 - **Acchi kocchi**: Io and Tamaki would be a perfect couple... if only they would realise it.
 Join them and their friends as they try to edge them closer together through festivals, snow fights, whatever really.
 - **Konobi**: Mizuki draws apples, but Subaru draws the perfect 2D waifu, while other members have no meaningful contribution.
 Tension arises even on the most trivial matters.
 No wonder the art club has a problem.
 - **Baka and Test**: Yoshii must score high in tests to advance up classes.
 It's a tough job for an idiot.
 But surprisingly, being an idiot has its perks.